pluto-the-lost/unicoord/readme.md

 scu.predcit_unicoord_in_adata(adata, ref = model)
 ```

 Now your adata will be added some obs columns whose names end with '_unc_infered'.
 The meaning of infered annotations depends on annotations on which the model was trained.
-For our pretrained model, they are usually different level of cell types, functional score of some pathways, etc.

 ## Train your own annotation model